Pratyaksh0610/Paytm-Clone/README.md

 # Paytm-clone
- This is a Full-Stack Paytm Clone
+ This is a Full-Stack Paytm project in development